sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

         - Click on the name of the event hub from above to open it
         - Click on the "CONNECTION INFORMATION" button along the bottom.
         - From there, click the button to copy the readwrite shared access policy connection string.
-    - deviceId:
+    - deviceConnString:
-        - Use the information on the [Manage IoT Hub](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md) to retrieve your deviceId using either the Device Explorer or iothub-explorer tools.
+        - Use the information on the [Manage IoT Hub](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md) to retrieve your device connection string using either the Device Explorer or iothub-explorer tools.
     - iotHubConnString:
         - In the [Azure Portal](https://portal.azure.com)
         - Open the IoT Hub you created previously.